Neup123/ignis-obsidian/apps/docs/src/content/docs/using/limitations.md

 - **Spellcheck languages.** A page cannot choose the browser's spellcheck languages, so Ignis disables the setting and points you to your browser's own language settings.
 - **Native menus.** The native menus option under Appearance relies on Electron's menu APIs, so Ignis leaves it turned off.
+- **Settings in a new window.** The "Open settings in new window" option under Interface relies on Electron's window APIs, so Ignis keeps settings in the in-app modal.